-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds All excavated roads shall be reinstated to original condition.
-All disrupted utilities restored All affected structures rehabilitated/compensated The area that previously housed the construction camp is to be checked for spills of substances such as oil, paint, etc. and these shall be cleaned up.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds All disrupted utilities restored All affected structures rehabilitated/compensated The area that previously housed the construction camp is to be checked for spills of substances such as oil, paint, etc. and these shall be cleaned up.
 All hardened surfaces within the construction camp area shall be ripped, all imported materials removed, and the area shall be top soiled and regressed using the guidelines set out in the revegetation specification that forms part of this document.
 The contractor must arrange the cancellation of all temporary services.
-Request PMU/CSS to report in writing that worksites and camps have been vacated and restored to pre-project conditions before acceptance of work. vacated and restored to pre-project conditions; (iii) all construction related structures not relevant to O&M are removed; and (iv) clearing-up of worksites are satisfactory. contractor.
+Request PMU/CSS to report in writing that worksites and camps have been vacated and restored to pre-project conditions before acceptance of work. conditions; (iii) all construction related structures not relevant to O&M are removed; and (iv) worksite clean-up is satisfactory.

-Table 17: Environmental Management and Monitoring Plan - O & M Phase
+Table 15: Environmental Management and Monitoring Plan - O & M Phase

-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds haracteristics - - - Water quality Run-off from debris/sediments from repair and maintenance of road and bridge which may cause siltation and reduction in the quality of adjacent bodies of water.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds j haracteristics Water quality repair and maintenance of road and bridge which may cause siltation and reduction in the quality of adjacent bodies of water.
 The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures.
 Take all precautions to prevent run-off into streams, watercourses, or irrigation system.
 Install temporary silt traps or sedimentation basins along drainage leading to the water bodies.
 Remove all debris/sediments immediately.
 Dispose debris/sediments at a designated site such as landfill.
-Burhanuddin Pourashava No visible degradation to nearby drainages, khals or water bodies due to construction activities Duration of repair works Included in O & M cost Air quality Moving debris/sediments may create dusts during dry season.
+Munshiganj Pourashava Duration of repair works Included in O & M cost Air quality Moving debris/sediments may create dusts during dry season.
 The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures.
 Use tarpaulins to cover soils, sand and other loose material.
-Burhanuddin Pourashava No of complaints from sensitive receptors Duration of repair works • Included in O & M cost Acoustic environment Temporary increase in noise level and vibrations.
+Munshiganj Pourashava No of complaints from sensitive receptors Duration of repair works Included in O & M cost Acoustic environment Temporary increase in noise level and vibrations.
 The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures.
-Plan activities in consultation with Burhanuddin local authority so that activities with the greatest potential to generate noise are conducted during periods of the day which will result in least disturbance.
+Plan activities in consultation with Munshiganj local authority so that activities with the greatest potential to generate noise are conducted during periods of the day which will result in least disturbance.
 Identify any buildings at risk from vibration damage and avoiding any use of pneumatic drills or heavy vehicles in the vicinity.
 Complete work in these areas quickly.
-Burhanuddin Pourashava No complaints from sensitive receptors Duration of repair works • Included in O & M cost Characteristics · , Activities in the built-up area of Burhanuddin Pourashava.
+Munshiganj Pourashava No complaints from sensitive receptors Duration of repair works Included in O & M cost B. Biological Characteristics • Activities in the built-up area of Munshiganj Pourashava.
 There are no protected areas in or around Sub-project sites, and no known areas of ecological interest.
 No trees, shrubs, or groundcover may be removed or vegetation stripped without the prior permission.
 Prevent workers or any other person from removing and damaging any flora (plant/vegetation) and fauna (animal).
-Burhanuddin Pourashava No of complaints from sensitive receptors Duration of repair works Included in O&M cost omic Characteristics Ţ T Existing provisions for pedestrians and other forms of Road closure is not anticipated.
-Traffic may be interrupted temporarily.
-The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures.
-Maintain safe passage for vehicles and pedestrians during maintenance activities.
+Munshiganj Pourashava Duration of repair works Included in O&M cost Existing Road closure is not anticipated.
+Traffic Maintain cafe passage for vahiales and Munshiganj No of Duration of Included in provisions for pedestrians and other forms of • Maintain safe passage for vehicles and pedestrians during maintenance activities.
 Erect and maintain barricades, including signs, markings, flags and flagmen informing diversions and alternative routes when required.
-Burhanuddin Pourashava No of complaints from sensitive receptors Duration of repair works Included in O&M cost
+Pourashava complaints from sensitive receptors 1 O&M cost